 The cure for the common comment of “I am bored.”

 So you are driving over the Pali Highway and suddenly your child has to go to the bathroom.
 What do you do?
-This page came out of twenty plus years of experience in giving ideas to parents on what to do on Oahu.
-What do you do?
 Stop at Queen Emma Park.
 There are bathrooms in the back by the playground.
 The trees are great climbing trees for the older children.
 Send the younger ones to the swing set or to look for minnow in the tiny spring at the base of the big tree.
 This place is so pleasant you may wish you had brought a picnic lunch.
 Oh and by the way the Aloha Boy Scout office is right across the street if you have a Cub or Boy Scout who would like an Aloha patch there it is.
 Actually they have some excellent guide books for Hawaiiana.
 The Girl Scout head quarters is actually near by as well.
 On to your adventure over the Pali.

 Do not forget to stop at the Pali Look out and tell the story of King Kamehameha.
-He is the Hawaiian king from the Big Islandwho united most of the Hawaiian islands.
+He is the Hawaiian king from the Big Island who united most of the Hawaiian islands.
 At the Pali Look Out King Kamehameha 's armies pushed the king of Oahu’s troops over the Pali (the cliff) to their deaths.
 Mark Twain tells of riding a horse to visiting the Nu’uanu battle field and seeing the bleached skeletons in the in the late 1800’s.
+There were no heads on the skeletons.
+(Twain said they had been taken for souvenirs.)
 Kamehameha’s statue is in front of Iolani Palace.
 When the wind is blowing it is ghostly.
 Now that is a story which should take the "I am bored" expression right off the face of most children."

 Activities with your young children: